mericsson/mericsson.github.io/_posts/2015-02-07-stripe-and-github-pages.md

 ---
 {% include JB/setup %}

-Recently, I was tasked with figuring out payment processing for an online pastry website.
+Recently, I was tasked with figuring out payment processing for a [pastry website](https://melangepastrylab.com).
 It has been a while since I've looked at payment processing solutions.

 I considered the following options..